-- Completed Application for Admission - Signed Acceptable Use Policy (AUP) form - Baccalaureate degree from a regionally accredited college or university - Official transcripts from all higher education institutions attended - Minimum cumulative GPA of 3.0 or higher - o If applicant's admission GPA is under 3.0, applicant may supply a letter explaining any mitigating circumstances that affected their undergraduate GPA - Three professional or academic recommendations - Ten-hour observation experience in a school and a 100-word written description of experience (written by applicant) - Academic Paper on current issue in any field of study - Fingerprints submitted to TSPC (must be cleared before placement for student teaching), must submit documentation that indicates this item has been completed - Interview with program faculty - Documentation showing successful completion of state examinations for the desired authorization(s) and content area(s) (see below). - Applicants who do not meet minimum admission requirements will be referred to the Admissions Review Committee for evaluation.
+- Completed Application for Admission - Signed Acceptable Use Policy (AUP) form - Baccalaureate degree from a regionally accredited college or university - Official transcripts from all higher education institutions attended - Minimum cumulative GPA of 3.0 or higher - If applicant's admission GPA is under 3.0, applicant may supply a letter explaining any mitigating circumstances that affected their undergraduate GPA - Three professional or academic recommendations - Ten-hour observation experience in a school and a 100-word written description of experience (written by applicant) - Academic Paper on current issue in any field of study written in APA format.
+Paper should be written within the past six months. - Fingerprints submitted to TSPC (must be cleared before placement for student teaching), must submit documentation that indicates this item has been completed - Interview with program faculty - Documentation showing successful completion of state examinations for the desired authorization(s) and content area(s) (see below). - Applicants who do not meet minimum admission requirements will be referred to the Admissions Review Committee for evaluation.